eerkela/bertrand/README.rst

    results.
 *  **A suite of conversions** covering 9 of the most commonly-encountered data
-   types: *boolean*, *integer*, *floating point*, *complex*, *decimal* (arbitrary precision), *datetime*, *timedelta*, *string*, and *raw python objects*.
+   types: *boolean*, *integer*, *floating point*, *complex*, *decimal* (arbitrary precision), *datetime*, *timedelta*, *string*, *raw python objects*, or any combination of the above.
 Each conversion is fully reversible, protected against overflow and precision loss, and can be customized on a per-type basis similar to the resolution and inferencing tools outlined above.
 *  **Automatic method dispatching** based on observed data.
 This functions in a manner similar to ``@functools.singledispatch``, allowing series methods to dispatch to multiple implementations based on the type of their